Founded in September 1981 by Avril Smith

 - or wants to offer a unique literary opportunity, ie: not steak knives

 Cookies are not evil.
 They’re not capable of compromising your computer or doing anything naughty.
 They can’t track your Internet usage beyond the website associated with them.
 The only time they’re not a good idea is on a publicly accessible computer.

 Cookies are actually super useful.
 They can be used to automatically log you back into a website, such as the WFSC’s, without having to type your username or password.

-9) Google Analytics
+9) Google Analytics or StatCounter

 The WFSC website makes use of Google Analytics, because it’s awesome.
 Every time you visit any website you send them some basic information such as your operating system and Internet browser (both which you can easily fake if you were really paranoid) and your IP address.

 Long ago, the Internet was carved up by various countries, continents and America (because they apparently invented the Internet).
 Each area was given a bunch of IP addresses to hand out to wholesalers, who sell them to middlemen, who sell them to ISP’s and domain registers who give them to you.
 Therefore, your IP address can sometimes be used to pinpoint your location.
 According to the Internet, Merimbula is a suburb of Sydney…

 Compiling this information is really cool, because the WFSC can see trends in how people are visiting our website.
 At the moment, most visitors are in NSW… go figure.

 Once we set up online payments, some of your information, name and email, might be given to PayPal.
 It’s a necessary evil.
 The WFSC will never, ever, ever, never, ever keep your credit cards details.
 ‘Ere be dragons.